Keystone Habit: A Single Habit That Creates a Ripple Effect

 Credit: CoachTraining EDU, Wellness Training Guide

 For my keystone habit, I choose daily exercise (or my more meaningful term - a movement practice) because this is a habit that had never been consistent for me even though I had forms of exercise I liked.
 This was also an area where the most resistance came up for me.
 It was something I always put off.
 I never “felt like it”.
-When I decided to make this the keystone to my self-construction, my intention was to get past the resistance and experience more flow.
+When I decided to make this the keystone, my intention was to get past the resistance and experience more flow.

 For you, the keystone habit might be prioritizing your sleep, staying hydrated, or making time to plan your day.
 Maybe it’s something simple.
 Maybe it’s something totally new.

 From there, other habits can be filled into the cycle of self-construction.
-This is a strategic and mindful exercise and having someone to coach you through it can help you to be intentional.

 Works Cited